tyczj/GoogleCalendarView/README.md

 those should go in the START and END columns of the database

-    public static final String START = "start";
-    public static final String END = "end";
+    values.put(CalendarProvider.END, endTimestamp));
+    values.put(CalendarProvider.START, startTimestamp);

 You also need to get the julian start/end day from the timestamp like so

     int startDay = Time.getJulianDay(startTimestamp, TimeUnit.MILLISECONDS.toSeconds(tz.getOffset(startTimestamp)));
     int endDay = Time.getJulianDay(endTimestamp, TimeUnit.MILLISECONDS.toSeconds(tz.getOffset(endTimestamp)));

-the put them in the START_DAY and END_DAY columns of the database
+the put them in the start day and end day columns of the database

     values.put(CalendarProvider.START_DAY, startDay);
     values.put(CalendarProvider.END_DAY, endDay);

+The last thing you need in the database is the start/end time in minutes and put them in the start time and end time columns

+    values.put(CalendarProvider.START_TIME, startMin);
+    values.put(CalendarProvider.END_TIME, endMin);